Gent8/Taison/.github/pull_request_template.md

 <!--
-  Please include a summary of the change and which issue is fixed.
+  Please include a summary of the change and which issue is fixed for Taison.
-  Also make sure you've tested your code and also done a self-review of it.
+  Make sure you've tested your code and done a self-review of it.
   Don't forget to check all base themes and tablet mode for relevant changes.

   If your changes are visual, please provide images below: